When people share an elevator ride, they are a group; when the elevator gets stuck, they become a team.

 In a group that’s becoming too big and there's one dominant figure that’s doing a great work, you’d think that promoting that person is the obvious thing to do.
 However, transforming a group into a team is tricky.
 When someone in the group becomes the leader of the team, people start perceiving them differently.
 At that moment, a team leader needs to establish authority and find a balance in communication - otherwise, people will simply hate "the new boss."

-Since everyone hated newly appointed team leader, an upper management decided to support him.
+Since everyone hated the newly appointed team leader, upper management decided to support him.